StoryBrand Framework: Helping Your Audience Feel Seen

 Meets a Guide

 Enter your brand.
-But you’re not the hero; you’re the guide.
-Like a mentor in myth or novel, your role is to offer wisdom, perspective, and support.
-When your audience sees that you understand their challenges, they trust you to lead them through them.
+But you're not the hero — you're the guide.
+Like a mentor in a myth or a novel, your role is to offer wisdom, perspective, and support.
+The guide doesn't take over the journey; they equip the hero to complete it.
+When your audience sees that you understand their challenges, they begin to trust you to lead them.

 Who Gives Them a Plan